 When handling a case, you will often need to research case laws, statutes, and specialist information.
 Use these research software tools to make it easier to prepare for a trial or case and save you time.

-Casetext was originally crowd-sourced by lawyers to create a platform for legal research.
-It uses the database with the collective expertise and knowledge of many lawyers and the annotations provide many insights.
-It is easy to use and lets you upload a document to find relevant case law, which can potentially reduce many hours of research time.
+Casetext was crowd-sourced by lawyers to create a platform for legal research.
+It uses a database with the collective expertise and knowledge of many lawyers, and the annotations provide many insights.
+It is easy to use and lets you upload a document to find relevant case laws, which can reduce many hours of research time.

 If you are looking for precedents, Ravel Law can show you judgments on previous cases.
 It can even offer insights into patterns and the track record of judges.
 The huge database of case law can be useful to find out more about similar cases.
 Ravel Law makes finding relevant rulings much easier.
 Find key paragraphs with the software mapping tools provided.

 12. Scanning Tools